-At Correct Capital Wealth Management, our Olivette, MO financial advisors and retirement consultants work with companies large and small to offer 401(k) plans that fit what their business needs and what their employees want.
-We do most of the work for you while you focus on your business.
-Call Correct Capital today at 314-930-401(k) or fill out our online form to get started with creating a 401(k) for your small business in Olivette, MO.
+At Correct Capital Wealth Management, our Olivette, MO financial advisors and retirement consultants help companies of all sizes offer 401(k) plans that fit what their business needs and what their employees want.
+We do most of the work for you while you focus on making your business thrive.
+Call Correct Capital today at 314-930-401(k) or complete our online form to get started with establishing a 401(k) for your small business in Olivette, MO.

 Should I Establish a 401(k) For My Olivette, MO Small Business?

-Establishing and operating a 401(k) for a small business in Olivette, MO has numerous benefits, for employers, your employees, and your business goals alike:
+Establishing and operating a 401(k) for a small business in Olivette, MO can do wonders for you, your workers, and your business's bottom line:

-- Attract and keep great employees — Providing retirement plans can be an important tool for recruiting and retaining top talent, especially if many Olivette, MO companies are hiring for the same job.
-One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help differentiate your business from competitors, especially if you offer 401(k)s to rank-and-file employees as well.
+- Attract and keep great talent — Providing retirement plans can be a valuable asset for attracting and keeping top talent, particularly if many Olivette, MO companies are hiring for the same job.
+One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help differentiate your business from competitors, especially if they are offered to people beyond the highest earners.

-- Tax deductions — Both employers and employees can reduce their tax liability with a 401(k) plan.
-Matching contributions from employers are tax deductible up to the yearly corporate tax deduction limit on employer contributions, as defined in section 404 of the Internal Revenue Code.
-There are also several tax credits when businesses first set up a 401(k) plan, and if the employer offers automatic enrollment.
-Employees can benefit from tax-deferred contributions and potentially reduce their taxable income.
+- Tax benefits — Both employers and employees can benefit from tax advantages with a 401(k) plan.
+Matching contributions employers make are tax deductible to the extent that the contributions do not surpass the annual corporate tax deduction limit on employer contributions, as defined in section 404 of the Internal Revenue Code.
+The federal government also offers tax credits for first-time 401(k) plans and offering automatic enrollment.
+Employees enjoy tax-deferred contributions and potentially reduce their taxable income.

-- Increased employee retirement savings — A retirement account allows employees to feel more confident about how they'll live in retirement.
-Greater financial security ultimately leads to more productivity.
+- Increased financial security for employees — A retirement account allows employees to save for retirement through automatic contributions deducted from their paychecks.
+Greater financial security ultimately leads to a more productive workforce.

-- Decreased liability — Employers take on a fiduciary responsibility to their employees when they offer retirement plans, which involves a a deep level of investment understanding and responsibilities.
-If you work with an ERISA 3(38) Fiduciary advisor to establish and operate your small business's 401(k), the bulk of that liability will be passed onto them.
+- Reduced liability — Employers owe a fiduciary duty to their employees when they provide retirement plans, which involves a wide range of investment knowledge and obligations.
+If you work with an ERISA 3(38) Fiduciary advisor to assist you with your small business's 401(k), most of that fiduciary duty will be passed onto them.

-- Ease of administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll handle the lion's share of employee education, compliance, and administrative responsibilities on your behalf, so you can reap the rewards of offering a plan without much hassle.
-Furthermore, advisors can help with 401(k) payroll integration for further simplicity.
-If an employee moves to a new job elsewhere, they can easily perform a 401(k) rollover to a new retirement account without much hassle to you.
+- Simple administration — When you parter with a 3(16) administrator to set up your small business 401(k) plan, they'll take care of the lion's share of employee education, compliance, and administrative tasks on your behalf, so you can benefit from the rewards of offering a plan without putting in too much work yourself.
+Additionally, advisors can help with 401(k) payroll integration for further simplicity.
+If an employee moves to a new company, they can easily rollover their 401(k) to an IRA or new 401(k) without you having to do much work.

-Small businesses, depending on what type of company they are, can have anywhere from one to 1,500 employees.
+Depending on your industry, your "small business" may have up to 1,500 employees, or it may just be yourself.
 401(k) plans are available to all businesses, regardless of how many employees they have:

-In any 401(k) plan, employees can put savings into the account through money taken out of their paychecks.
-Most 401(k)s have a diversity of investments that may include mutual funds, index funds, bonds, and company stock.
-Employers can employers can deposit an equal amount as their employees as an added benefit to employees.
-Most 401(k) plans must meet strict nondiscrimination requirements, and undergo yearly tests to ensure they remain compliant.
-The IRS sets contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.
+In any 401(k) plan, employees can contribute through money taken out of their paychecks.
+Most 401(k)s offer many different investment options.
+Employers can make matching contributions as an additional benefit to employees.
+Most 401(k) plans must abide by rigid nondiscrimination requirements, and undergo yearly tests to ensure they remain compliant.
+The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you turn 50 or older this year, in which case you can deposit an additional $7,500 as a catch-up contribution.

-Olivette, MO companies with multiple employees have a few different options in how they set up their 401(k) plan:
+Olivette, MO employers with multiple employees have a few different options in how they set up their 401(k) plan:

 - Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed differently than with a Roth deferral.
-With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, and the employee can then deduct the amount contributed from their taxable income.
-When the money is withdrawn it is taxed as ordinary income at the employee's tax rate at the time of withdrawal.
+With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, and the employee can then deduct the amount deposited from their taxable income.
+Taxes are paid when the money is withdrawn.

-With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, as long as the plan participant has been contributing for at least five years and is 59-½ years old when the money is taken out.
-Roth 401(k)s are becoming increasingly popular as they reduce tax liability in retirement.
+With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and there are no taxes when the money's withdrawn, so long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
+Roth 401(k)s are becoming more popular as they allow plan participants to diversify their tax exposure in retirement.

-- Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as a business owner you would be obligated to make contributions that are fully vested when made.
-To meet Safe Harbor requirements, you have four possible ways to contribute:
+- Safe Harbor Provision — If you opt for this provision, as an employer you would be obligated to make fully vested contributions to your employees' plans.
+To meet Safe Harbor requirements, you have four options:

-- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee chooses to themselves.
+- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee decides to themselves.